nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 ****************************************

 The nRF21540 device is a range extender that can be used with nRF52 and nRF53 Series devices.
-However, software support for nRF21540 is currently available for nRF52 Series devices only.
 For more information about nRF21540, see the `nRF21540`_ documentation.

 The nRF21540 GPIO mode implementation of FEM is compatible with this device and implements the 3-pin PA/LNA interface.